opencost/opencost-website/docs/troubleshooting.md

 Negative values for idle: ensure you added the scrape target (above) for OpenCost.

+## "There are no Cloud Cost integrations currently configured."

+If you see this in the web interface, please step through the instructions for configuring [Cloud Costs](configuration/#cloud-costs) for your cloud provider(s).
+You can check the `opencost` container logs for error messages.

 ## "Address family not supported by protocol" error message

 If you receive this error message from the OpenCost container, there may be an issue with your default NGINX config.